What can you do with a History Major?

-Career Services offers a one-credit class in skills for getting job called "Professional Career Skills in Social Science" (IDS 209) in which history majors can hone skills that help them to find jobs.
-In Fall 2011, this will be offered Wednesdays, 10:20-11:20.
+Career Services offers a one-credit class in skills for getting job called "Professional Career Skills in Social Science" (IDS 209) and one Called "Professional Career Skills" (Prof. Counseling 202) in which history majors can hone skills that help them to find jobs.
+These are offered every semester.
+Check Titan Web.

 Also, the History Department offers a 300-level course entitled "Public History" (HIST 339) which focuses on the work of presenting history to public audiences.
 This could help students think about careers in museums, national parks, the entertainment industry and other venues for public history.

 Join the History Club on orgsync to get notifications of History Club events.
 One or two events a year are focused on careers for history majors and what alumni of the UWO History Department have been doing.